marwanamgad/marwanamgad/README.md

 ## 🧑‍💻 About Me
 - 🔭 Currently working on Machine Learning acceleration and Image Processing Applications on FPGAs and SoC platforms
 - 🌱 Exploring Computer Vision applications on edge devices using SoC architectures
-- 💻 Passionate about backend software development, designing scalable systems, and building microservices architectures using modern tools and frameworks
 - 💡 Deeply interested in the intersection of Machine Learning, Deep Learning, and hardware acceleration for real-time inference
 - 🧠 I thrive at the crossroads of hardware/software co-design and efficient AI deployment on resource-constrained systems
 📫 Reach me on [LinkedIn](https://linkedin.com/in/marwanabdelfattah) or [Email](mailto:marwanabdelfattah25@gmail.com)